About monthly, daily, and unit-based rates

 Monthly rates in Professional

-While Professional doesn’t yet support entering units like 0.25 day or 0.5 month on timesheets (this is on our roadmap!), here’s how monthly rates are managed:
+While Professional doesn’t yet support entering units like 0.25 day or 0.5 month on timesheets for monthly rates (this is on our roadmap!), here’s how monthly rates are managed:

 -